FGASA assists members to register with it’s accredited partner Institute for Guides and Trackers (IGT) to enroll for CATHSSETA programmes.

 - A certified/notarised copy of your foreign passport (for non-South Africans)

-If we do not receive the completed and signed CATHSSETA learner form AND a certified copy of your ID or passport FGASA will not issue learning materials.
+If we do not receive the completed and signed CATHSSETA learner form AND a certified copy of your ID or passport, we will not issue learning materials.
 If there are any issues with your documentation we will email you regarding the issue and what steps must be taken to correct it.
-This documentation must be submitted so we can ensure you meet the legal requirements.
+This documentation must be submitted so we can ensure you meet the requirements for study purposes.

 If you do intend on working as a guide in South Africa then you must send through the required documentation, we will not make any exceptions to this.